-• Buffer to public or current use classified land Although credit for this category was not requested, the property is adjacent to land participating in the Farm and Agricultural Lands program (parcel #082206-9002 to the west).
+- Buffer to public or current use classified land - Although credit for this category was not requested, the property is adjacent to land participating in the PBRS program (parcel #232407-9062 to the east).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended.

-• Forest stewardship land
+Credit for this category is recommended. - Forest stewardship land

-The property contains 15.78 acres of contiguous forest.
-The owner may decide to develop a forest stewardship plan to improve on the health and diversity of the property and gain greater management flexibility.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by November 1, 2017, and approved by the department on or before December 29, 2017, then credit for this category should be awarded administratively.
+The property contains more than four acres of contiguous forest and the owners plan to improve upon the health and diversity of their forest.
+A draft forest stewardship plan has been submitted.
+At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
+However, if this plan is approved by the department on or before June 1, 2018, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.